Each person is different — there is no diet that works for everyone.

 Therefore, eating sufficient calories — plus a little extra — is an important way to stave off the stress hormones of malnutrition, while also addressing malnutrition, itself.

-Can eating more heal chronic illness on its own?
+However — can eating sufficient calories heal chronic illness on its own?
 For most people, no.

-However, when gut health improves, inflammation falls, nutrients are efficiently absorbed, and the requirement for excessive calories lessens.
+When gut health improves, inflammation can fall and nutrients are efficiently absorbed.
+The requirement for excessive calories lessens.

 When the body requires fewer calories, it means the body has begun absorbing nutrition efficiently.